pji/thurible/README.rst

 your panel to be displayed after it is relevant to the user.

 Using `print` to display the panel only shows the panel in the terminal.
-It won't all users to interact with the panel by, for example scrolling through its text or selecting a menu option.
+It won't all users to interact with the panel by, for example, scrolling through its text or selecting a menu option.
 While it's possible to create your own code for handling that, the easiest way to do it is to use a manager.